lvjiahui/DRT/README.md

 - Python with pytorch, numpy, trimesh, opencv-python, h5py, tqdm and imageio.

 ## Captured data
-Our example data is captured by graypoint camera or cellphone Redmi and released [here]().
+Our example data is captured by graypoint camera or cellphone Redmi and released [here]()

+Scaned mesh(GT) and visual hull already contained in *./data/*

 <img src="./doc/setup.jpg" width="500">

 ## Usage
 - Download our captured data, Optix-SDK and meshlabserver.
 - Set corresponding paths in `config.py`.
-- run `python optim.py`
+- Run `python optim.py`
+- Reconstructed mesh will be saved in *./result/* by default.

 ### (To be updated)